DanielCMS/ember-cli-svgstore-with-g/README.md

 ## Usage

+### Compatible configurations with `ember-cli-svgstore`.
 The configuration of this addon is compatible with that for `ember-cli-svgstore`.
-That is, below would combine all SVGs under e.g. `app/icons` into one file `icons.svg`:
+That is, all configurations for `ember-cli-svgstore` would work for this addon.
+For instance, below would combine all SVGs under `app/icons` into one file `icons.svg`:

 ```js
 // ember-cli-build.js